germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 control state in their own Send Group.
 The Send Group methodology ensures that a single owner controls the Send sequence in their own group, including both application messages and Commits.
-As a potential functional benefit in some use cases, DMLS further enables flexibility in receive-only modes, namely that any DiMember can continue to receive messages sent from other groups, even if not sending information themselves.
+As a potential functional benefit in some use cases, DMLS further enables flexibility in receive-only modes, namely that any DMember can continue to receive messages sent from other groups, even if not sending information themselves.

 Downsides of the DMLS design that may make it not suitable for all settings include